-Guggul: Ayurvedic physicians prescribe Guggul as treatment of high blood pressure in case of serum of lipids, including cholesterol and triglycerides is elevated (hyperlipidemia).
-One tablet, twice days is normally given for six months for reducing high cholesterol and triglycerides levels in blood.
-Guggul is, however contraindicated in pregnancy.
-Avoid it patient has a history of chronic and gastritis.
+Guggul: Ayurvedic physicians prescribe Guggul as a treatment for high blood pressure when cholesterol and triglycerides are elevated (hyperlipidemia).
+One tablet, twice a day is normally given for six months to reduce high cholesterol and triglyceride levels in the blood.
+Guggul is, however can be dangerous in pregnancy.
+It should also be avoided if the patient has a history of chronic gastritis.

-Garlic is a good natural aid for preventing high blood pressure.
-It has good clinical effect on diastolic blood pressure.
-One capsule, thrice a day is efficacious in maintaining normal blood pressure.
-In addition, garlic tackles hyperlipidemia as good as statins like atorvastatin.
+Garlic is a good natural aid to prevent high blood pressure.
+It has a good clinical effect on diastolic blood pressure.
+In addition, garlic tackles hyperlipidemia as effectively as statins like atorvastatin.

-Arjunarishta is the standard Ayurvedic treatment for maintaining healthy the heart.
+Arjunarishta is the standard Ayurvedic treatment to maintain a healthy heart.
 Six teaspoonfuls of the preparation mixed with equal water, twice a day, should be given for six months.

-Sarpagandha is the herb of choice in the Ayurvedic treatment of high blood pressure. ½ teaspoonfuls (2.5 g) of sarpagandha powder, twice a day is clinically proven in restoring normal blood pressure.
-Pharmaceutical companies marketing tablets of sarpagandha.
-Two tablets, twice a day, are highly beneficial in treating hypertension.
-Sarpagandha has got some side effects, if used for long term therapy.
+Sarpagandha is the herb of choice in the Ayurvedic treatment of high blood pressure. ½ teaspoonfuls (2.5 g) of Sarpagandha powder, twice a day is clinically proven in restoring normal blood pressure.
+Two tablets of Sarpagandha, twice a day, are highly beneficial in treating hypertension.
+Sarpagandha has some side effects, if used for long term therapy.
 It should be taken under expert medical supervision.

 Precautions or Diet

-In addition to medicine, lifestyle changes are must in proper management of coronary heart disease.
+In addition to medicine, lifestyle changes are a must in the proper management of coronary heart disease.

-Try to avoid situations that make you upset or stressed
+Try to avoid situations that upset or stress you out.

-Eat a healthy diet to prevent or reduce high blood pressure and high blood cholesterol, and obesity,
+Eat a healthy diet to prevent or reduce high blood pressure, high blood cholesterol, and obesity.

 Exercise as directed by the doctor.